 This watch is equipped with a sapphire crystal, a stainless steel case, and a blue dial with luminous hands and hour markers.
-Certina has many watches under the DS Action line, and you can see the different models here.
+Certina has many watches under the D.S.
+Action line, and you can see the different models here.

-TAG Heuer Men’s ‘Aquaracer’ Swiss Automatic Stainless Steel Dress Watch
+T.A.G.
+Heuer Aquaracer’ Swiss Automatic Stainless Steel Dress Watch

-The Tag Heuer Aquaracer is a diver’s watch that’s water resistant at 300 meters.
+The Tag Heuer Aquaracer is a diver’s watch that’s water-resistant at 300 meters.

-One doesn’t need to go diving in order to appreciate this watch.
+One doesn’t need to go diving to appreciate this watch.
 Tag Heuer is a luxury brand that produces only the best quality products, and the elegant and sporty Aquaracer fulfills just that—you can wear this as a daily watch or on dressier occasions.

-Tudor Pelagos Blue Dial Automatic Mens Watch
+Tudor Pelagos Blue Dial Automatic Men’s Watch

-Tudor is a trusted luxury Swiss brand.
+Tudor is a trusted, luxury Swiss brand.
 Established in 1926, the company was registered at the request of the founder of Rolex.

 The 42mm Tudor Pelagos boasts of a titanium and steel case, a power reserve of 80 hours, a sapphire crystal, and a unidirectional bezel.
 This also has a titanium bracelet extension system, which is exclusive and patented by Tudor and is waterproof to 500m.

+This blue dial watch has an elegant look that stands out from the crowd.
 If you’re left-handed, this watch also comes in a lefty version for you with the crown on the left.

+According to this article, Tudor uses the “same case, crown, crystal, and bracelet design as Rolex.”
 If you would like to learn more about comparisons between these two luxury brands, you can check out this piece about the relationship between the two.

 Muhle Glashutte S.A.R.
 Rescue-Timer Men’s Automatic Dive Watch

-This watch, which is water resistant to 1000m, was designed with input from the German Maritime Search and Rescue Service, promising that the watch is “built to withstand the perils of any mission.”
+This watch, which is water-resistant to 1000m, was designed with input from the German Maritime Search and Rescue Service, promising that the watch is “built to withstand the perils of any mission.”

-Breitling Aerospace Evo Mens Watch
+Breitling Aerospace Evo Men’s Watch